Water Safety for Parents

 Children can drown during the winter by falling through thin ice.
 In addition, pools

-with winter covers that do not completely cover the pools pose a threat.
-Children
+with winter covers that don't completely cover the pools pose a threat.
+Children can

-Red Cross, the American Heart Association, and your local hospital or fire department.
+through the American Red Cross, the American Heart Association, and your local hospital

 A warning about diving

-Diving accidents can result in permanent spinal cord injuries, brain damage, and/or
+Diving accidents can result in permanent spinal cord injuries, brain damage, and death.

 Dives into shallow water.

-Dives into above-ground pools, which are usually shallow.
+Dives into above-ground pools, which are often shallow.

 Dives into the shallow end of a pool.